rackerlabs/rackspace-how-to/content/cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration.md

 2. In the top navigation bar, click **Orchestration > Stacks**.

-3. On the Stacks page, click the name of the stack that you want to scale.
+3. On the Stacks page, click the name of the stack to scale.

-4. In the Infrastructure section of the stack details page, click the name of the first web node (web01) to load the cloud Server Details page.
+4. In the Infrastructure section of the stack details page, click the name of the first web node (`web01`) to load the cloud server details page.

-5. In the Server Details page, go to the **Actions** menu, and select **Create Image**.
+5. In the server details page, go to the **Actions** menu, and select **Create Image**.

 6. When prompted, enter a name for the image, and click **Create Image**.

-7. To monitor the image creation progress, click **View Images** in the Images section of the Server Details page.
+7. To monitor the image creation progress, click **View Images** in the Images section of the server details page.

    After the image is created, the image name and its creation time stamp are displayed.